-The couple were devastated, and called for the game's organisers to relax the rules.
+The couple were devastated, and called for the game's organizers to relax the rules.

 Moral of the story: You must possess the ticket in order to claim the prize.
-Even though there was a recent case in the USA where a winner was tracked down and given the win, this is rare.
+Even though there was an example in the USA where a winner was tracked down and given the win, this is rare.

 Keep every ticket you play, and hold them for at least the time required by your lottery to claim a prize.
 It's only good sense.